-These switches are used to set the Modbus Plus node and source ID:s.
-Note that the switches are read once during startup, i.e. any changes requires a reset in order to have
+These switches are used to set the FIPIO node address.
+Note that the switches are read once during startup, i.e. any changes require a reset in order to have effect.

 Normally, these switches are covered by a plastic hatch.
 When removing the hatch, avoid touching the circuit boards and components inside.